 In fact, mangoes can be so sweet that you might even want to balance them out with a little bit of lemon juice when you puree them.
 However, it’s worth knowing that the lemon will not only cut through the sweetness but also preserve the lovely, vibrant mango colour if you have the self-control to store these for a long time.

 There are many ways to make this ice pop.
-You could of course mix the coconut completely into the mango puree but I prefer to layer it and create a line in the center of the ice pop.
+You could, of course, mix the coconut completely into the mango puree but I prefer to layer it and create a line in the centre of the ice pop.
 But whatever you do, make sure to keep them out of sight in your freezer because the temptation to eat them all at once is real.
 Especially since the mango remains wonderfully creamy which makes it so easy to just bite into the ice pops.
 Here you see exhibit A… one of the three ice pops that got eaten while taking pictures.

-Even if you lack self control and eat a few at once like I do then you can at least find comfort in the fact that mangoes are incredibly healthy.
+Even if you lack self-control and eat a few at once as I do, then you can at least find comfort in the fact that mangoes are incredibly healthy.
 There is a reason why they call it the “king fruit” in India.
-It has a lot of pro-biotic dietary fiber, vitamin A, potassium and is known to boost the immune system.
+It has a lot of probiotic dietary fiber, vitamin A, potassium and is known to boost the immune system.

 - 2 large mangoes

 - 250 ml (1 cup) full fat coconut milk

 - Peel and cut the mango into chunks.
 Add them with the lemon juice to a food processor or high-speed blender and process until very smooth.
 Set aside.